Making Arhar Dal Palak/ Spinach Lentil Dal/ Stew

 This is a versatile dish, and you can substitute the palak (spinach) for other leafy greens such as methi saag (fenugreek leaves)or amaranthus leaves.
 Or with Kale leaves.
 You get the double nutritious benefit of the lentils as well as the greens.
 Turmeric, fenugreek seeds, cumin and the curry leaves add to the nutrition quotient of the dal palak along with ginger and garlic.

 Sauté the greens lightly until just done, so that you can retain as much of the nutrition as possible.
-I pressure cook the dhal so that the spinach leaves when added later on, do not have to cook for long and the dhal is also well done.
+I prefer to pressure cook the dal so that the spinach leaves when added later on, do not have to cook for long and the lentils are also cooked through.

 Arhar Dhal Palak -Pigeon Pea Lentils with sautéed Spinach

 - 1 cup arahar dal - split pigeon pea lentils/ towar dal/ split yellow lentils

 - 1 tablespoon vegetable oil - mild oil like sunflower/ or ghee for non vegans

 - 1 smidgen Methi seeds / Fenugreek seeds - 1/32 of a teaspoon; small quantity about 5-6 seeds

 - ½ teaspoon Jeera seeds / Cumin seeds

 - 1 green chili - small chili/ to taste